 Today’s Ceremony Coincides with National EMS Week – Honors the Dedicated Professionals that Serve as EMS Providers.

-Albany, NY - May 23, 2018 - Governor Andrew M. Cuomo today recognized eight emergency medical service providers who died in 2017 as a result of injuries or illnesses sustained while performing their duties.
-The honorees - Yadira Arroyo, Mario Bastidas, Rose Scott, Mark Harris, Edith Torres, Cory Moore, Gregg Williams and Roderick Cota, were added to the Tree of Life EMS Memorial today on the Empire State Plaza in Albany.
+Albany, NY - May 23, 2017 - Governor Andrew M. Cuomo today recognized three emergency medical services providers who died in 2016 as a result of injuries or illnesses sustained while performing their duties.
+The honorees – Norman Valle, Stephanie Potter, and Larry Fuller, were added to the Tree of Life EMS Memorial on the Empire State Plaza in Albany.

 The EMS providers honored today are: